mobfarm/FastPdfKit/README.md

 ## Changelog

+### Update 3.2.4 (January 30, 2012)
+* Changed font cache again.
+This should avoid a few cases of creshes due to an NULL font name;

 ### Update 3.2.3 (January 24th, Tuesday, 2012)
 * Removed a few debugging logs
 * Added support to remote link in the ToC/Outline